 Finals are looming, and this is almost always a recipe for stressed-out students.
 For our final message of the fall semester, we want to offer some suggestions on how to encourage your student to manage his or her stress and be the most effective at prepping for exams.

 Let’s start with stress management.
-I was recently in a presentation by Penny Rue, our Vice President for Campus Life (who has an extensive background in student life and counseling), and she talked about the importance of good nutrition, adequate sleep, and some cardiovascular exercise as preventative medicine against stress.
+Penny Rue, Vice President for Campus Life (who has an extensive background in student life and counseling), speaks often about the importance of good nutrition, adequate sleep, and some cardiovascular exercise as preventative medicine against stress.

 What do you suppose are the three things students who are stressed out are likely to neglect?
 You guessed it!